 Benefits Of Using Hydrogen Peroxide For Skin

-While hydrogen peroxide may seem to cause a stinging sensation on skin, it also offers certain advantages.
-Topical application of 1% to 45% hydrogen peroxide may offer a few benefits:
+While hydrogen peroxide may seem to cause a stinging sensation on the skin, it also offers certain advantages.
+The topical application of 1% to 45% hydrogen peroxide may offer a few benefits (1):

 Acts As An Antiseptic

 Hydrogen peroxide is commonly used as an antiseptic.
-Concentrations between 1% to 6% of hydrogen peroxide have antimicrobial properties and can be used to debride wounds.
+Concentrations between 1% to 6% of hydrogen peroxide have antimicrobial properties and can be used to debride wounds (1).

 Acts As An Effective Disinfectant

 Hydrogen peroxide is used in cleaning wounds because it can kill certain types of bacteria and fungal spores.
-It works as an effective disinfectant.
+It works as an effective disinfectant (2).

 May Lighten Skin Tone

-Hydrogen peroxide is a bleaching agent used on hair, teeth, and skin.
+Hydrogen peroxide is a bleaching agent used for hair lightening as well as on teeth and skin.
 It helps cause de-pigmentation.
-Hydrogen peroxide may lighten the skin and reduce acne scars and blemishes when used on skin in recommended concentrations.
+Hydrogen peroxide may lighten the skin and reduce acne scars and blemishes when used on the skin in recommended concentrations.
 However, more research is warranted to further understand this phenomenon.

 May Help Treat Acne

 Hydrogen peroxide, in concentrations as little as 1%, may help treat acne.
-It is said to have similar efficacy as that of benzoyl peroxide.
+It is said to have similar efficacy as that of benzoyl peroxide (3).
 Hydrogen peroxide kills bacteria and prevents their multiplication, and may help clear the infection around acne lesions.

-Another combination of 4% hydrogen peroxide, 0.5% salicylic acid, and 4% D-panthenol (into a gel) was shown to be remarkably effective in treating mild to moderate acne vulgaris.
+Another combination of 4% hydrogen peroxide, 0.5% salicylic acid, and 4% D-panthenol (into a gel) was shown to be remarkably effective in treating mild to moderate acne vulgaris (4).

 May Treat Seborrheic Keratoses (Non-Cancerous)

-Research suggests that a 40% concentration of hydrogen peroxide may help treat seborrheic keratoses (a non-cancerous growth on the skin).
-This procedure is said to cause lesser pigment changes to the skin as compared to cryotherapy.
+Research suggests that a 40% concentration of hydrogen peroxide may help treat seborrheic keratoses (a non-cancerous growth on the skin) (5).
+This procedure is said to cause lesser pigment changes to the skin as compared tocryotherapyi XA freezing technique, also known as cryoablation, used to destroy abnormal cells to treat skin conditions and some cancers. .

 However, ensure you do not use hydrogen peroxide more than 2 to 4 times per day to prevent skin damage.